 The Cooperative's current economic position has seen an increase in fund balance.
-The increase is attributed to an increase in revenues, most notably contributions, and a decrease in net claims.
+The increase is attributed to an increase in revenues, most notably Investments & Deposits, Net claims also increased.
 The overall budget for next year will increase.
 Increases are budgeted for contributions, net claims, and contracted services.